tzeikob/replica/README.md

 rs.initiate({
   _id: "rs0",
   version: 1,
-  members: [{ _id: 0, host: "any-name:27017" }]
+  members: [{ _id: 0, host: "localhost:27017" }]
 });
 ```

-after that the single member replica set will be ready for connections at `mongodb://127.0.0.1:27017/db-name?replicaSet=rs0`.
+after that the single member replica set will be ready for connections at `mongodb://localhost:27017/db-name?replicaSet=rs0`.

 >Note, the container will be attached to the `host` network, not the default `bridge` network.

-### Start a replica set of three members
+### Start a three member replica set

-In order to create a three member replica set, you have to start three separate containers running as a single node server in replication mode like so:
+In order to create a three member replica set, you have to start three separate containers running as a standalone server and initiate the replication like so:

 ```
 mkdir -p any-name